famoser/docs/docs/communicate/professional communication.md

 # Communicate

+Use most direct form of communication available.
-if many questions open, try to arrange a call instead.
+Especially if many questions open, try to arrange a call instead.

 ## E-Mails